tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

           $ref: '#/components/schemas/WeatherdataResponse'
 ```

 The `$ref` points to a reference stored in the `components` object.
 Before we describe the response in the `components` object, let's look at the `weatherdata` response in a bit more detail.
 This response contains multiple nested objects at various levels of hierarchy.
+See [Using $ref](https://swagger.io/docs/specification/using-ref/) for more details on this property.

 <style>
 pre.nowrappy {